maherme/nucleo-f446re-scratch/README.md

 You need to set TEST_I2C to 1 in the [test.c](src/tst/test.c) file for enabling the code to test the I2C peripheral driver.

 You can use the I2C1_SendHello API placed in the [test_i2c.c](src/tst/test_i2c.c) file which sends the "Hello World" string to the Arduino board, for testing with this API you need to use the [I2CSlvRx.ino](ard/I2C/I2CSlvRx/I2CSlvRx.ino) sketch.
 You need to open a Serial Monitor using the Arduino IDE configuring a speed of 9600 baud for receiving this string.
+In this test the Nucleo board is the master so you need to set the I2C_MASTER define to 1 in the [test_i2c.c](src/tst/test_i2c.c) file.

 You can test transmission and reception using the I2C1_SendCmd API placed in the [test_i2c.c](src/tst/test_i2c.c) file which sends two commands to the Arduino board and this will send an answer.
 These commands are:
 | Command ID | Functionality                            |